Tshwzy/Fake-News-Detection/README.md

 Execute the notebook cells step-by-step to preprocess data, train the models, and view performance metrics.

 ## Usage Instructions
- -**Modify the dataset path in the notebook if your dataset is stored locally or on Google Drive.**
+ - **Modify the dataset path in the notebook if your dataset is stored locally or on Google Drive**
- -**Fine-tune the hyperparameters in the code if needed to explore further improvements.**
+ - **Fine-tune the hyperparameters in the code if needed to explore further improvements**
- -**Use the visualizations provided in the notebook to interpret the results better.**
+ - **Use the visualizations provided in the notebook to interpret the results better**

 ## Results
 The models demonstrated excellent performance with high accuracy, indicating their effectiveness in identifying fake news.

 ## Future Work
--**Incorporate deep learning models such as LSTMs and Transformers for comparison.**
+- **Incorporate deep learning models such as LSTMs and Transformers for comparison**
--**Experiment with additional feature engineering techniques for improved accuracy.**
+- **Experiment with additional feature engineering techniques for improved accuracy**

 ## Acknowledgments
--**This project uses publicly available datasets for machine learning experiments.**
+- **This project uses publicly available datasets for machine learning experiments**
--**Special thanks to the developers of libraries like NLTK, Scikit-learn, and Pandas for making this project possible.**
+- **Special thanks to the developers of libraries like NLTK, Scikit-learn, and Pandas for making this project possible**